 3) A more detailed exchange of information takes place, such as email and phone communications to gather specific program/project information, a link to RFPs, a deadline, and a proposal work plan (for an imminent due date).
 This step enables Katherine to provide a more exact estimate.

-4) When the terms and do-not-exceed fee are mutually agreeable, the authorized representative (CEO and Board Member) and Katherine will sign copies of the contract.
+4) When the terms and do-not-exceed fee are mutually agreeable, the authorized representatives (CEO and Board Member) and Katherine will sign the contract.

 5) Katherine provides services as described in the contract.
 Monthly invoices are sent to the authorized contract signer and are due upon receipt unless other arrangements are made.